michaelh23/bms_processingclass/content/activities/index.md

 		// fill in your code here
 	}

-Once that works, change your program so that the circle moves with the mouse and changes size with the mouse at the same time.

 Name your sketch:  MoveGrow

-<a href="/outline/#a-href-activities-activity-10-b-complete-activity-10-b-a">**STOP** Go back to the Outline</a>
+# <a href="/outline/#a-href-activities-activity-10-b-complete-activity-10-b-a">**STOP** Go back to the Outline</a>

 ## Activity 11

 Create a new Open Processing sketch.

-Create one shape (ellipse or rect) and declare variables for all the arguments needed.
+Create a rectangle and declare variables for all the arguments needed.
 For example:  x, y, w, h, fillColor, backgroundColor, change.

-Next, make your background color change based on the position of the mouse and make your shape move two times faster across the X axis as it does on the Y axis.
+Make your rectangle start off of the screen on the bottom left and move up to the top right while growing at half the rate of speed shown in the outline example.

 Name your sketch:  AllVarChange

-<a href="/outline/#a-href-activities-activity-11-b-complete-activity-11-b-a">**STOP** Go back to the Outline</a>
+# <a href="/outline/#a-href-activities-activity-11-b-complete-activity-11-b-a">**STOP** Go back to the Outline</a>

 ## Activity 12